AdobeDocs/experience-manager-64.en/help/sites-administering/dtm.md

 1. Use the Dynamic Tag Management drop-down menu to select your configuration, and then click OK.

 Use the following procedure to override the inherited configuration association for a page.
-The override affects the page and all of the page descendents.
+The override affects the page and all of the page descendants.

 1. Open the page in the classic UI.
 1. Use Sidekick to open the page properties.